 Rebecca Davis works for the American Family Association (AFA).
 She is the assistant editor of The Stand, the official whine and outrage newsletter of the AFA.
-Recently, she wrote an eye opening article about her 4 year old’s propensity to lust after women in bathing suits and lingerie.
+Several years ago, she wrote an eye-opening article about her 4-year-old’s propensity to lust after women in bathing suits and lingerie.
 While she denies that she is saying her little boy lusts, her article suggests otherwise (link no longer active):

 It is almost swimsuit season.
 There are a number of adjectives I could use to describe my disdain for this time of year.
 Itsy-bitsy and teeny-weeny are two of them.